SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-04.md

 Attacks based on source IP address spoofing, such as reflective DDoS and flooding attacks, continue to present significant challenges to Internet security.
 Mitigating these attacks in inter-domain networks requires effective source address validation (SAV).
 While BCP84 {{RFC3704}} {{RFC8704}} offers some SAV solutions, such as ACL-based ingress filtering and uRPF-based mechanisms, existing inter-domain SAV mechanisms have limitations in terms of validation accuracy and operational overhead in different scenarios {{inter-domain-ps}}.

-To address these issues, the inter-domain SAVNET architecture focuses on providing a comprehensive framework and guidelines for the design and implementation of inter-domain SAV mechanisms.
-By proposing the SAV-specific Information which consists of legitimate prefixes of ASes and their corresponding legitimate incoming interfaces and is specialized for generating the SAV table, the inter-domain SAVNET architecture empowers ASes to generate precise SAV table.
-Meanwhile, a SAV-specific protocol is used to defining the data structure or format for communicating the information, and the operations and timing for origination, processing, propagation, and termination of the messages which carry the SAV-specific Information, to achieve the delivery and automatic update of SAV-specific Information.
-Moreover, during the incremental/partial deployment period of the SAV-specific Information, the inter-domain SAVNET architecture can leverage the general information, such as the routing information from the RIB or topological information from the RPKI ROA Objects and ASPA Objects, to generate the SAV table when the SAV-specific Information for an AS's prefixes are not available.
-To achieve this, the inter-domain SAVNET architecture assigns priorities to the SAV-specific Information and general information and generate the SAV table based on priorities of the information in the SAV Information Base, and the SAV-specific Information has higher priority compared to the general information.
+To address these issues, the inter-domain SAVNET architecture focuses on providing a comprehensive framework and guidelines for the design and implementation of new inter-domain SAV mechanisms.
+By proposing the SAV-specific Information which consists of prefixes of ASes and their corresponding legitimate incoming interfaces and is specialized for generating SAV rules, the inter-domain SAVNET architecture empowers ASes to generate accurate SAV rules.
+Meanwhile, a SAV-specific protocol or/and an extension to an existing protocol is used to define the data structure or format for communicating the SAV-specific Information, and the operations and timing for origination, processing, propagation, and termination of the messages which carry the SAV-specific Information, to achieve the delivery and automatic update of SAV-specific Information.
+Moreover, during the incremental/partial deployment period of the SAV-specific Information, the inter-domain SAVNET architecture can leverage the general information, such as the routing information from the RIB or the {prefix, maximum length, origin AS} information from the RPKI ROA Objects and the {AS, AS's Provider} information from the RPKI ASPA Objects, to generate the SAV rules when the SAV-specific Information is not available.
+To achieve this, the inter-domain SAVNET architecture assigns priorities to the SAV-specific Information and general information and generates the SAV rules based on priorities of the information in the SAV Information Base, and the SAV-specific Information has higher priority compared to the general information.

-In addition, by defining the architectural components, relationships, and the SAV-specific information and general information used in inter-domain SAV deployments, this document aims to promote consistency, interoperability, and collaboration among ASes.
-This document primarily describes a high-level architecture for consolidating SAV-specific information and general information and deploying an inter-domain SAV mechanism between ASes.
+In addition, by defining the architectural components, relationships, and the SAV-specific Information and general information used in inter-domain SAV deployments, this document aims to promote consistency, interoperability, and collaboration among ASes.
+This document primarily describes a high-level architecture for consolidating SAV-specific Information and general information and deploying an inter-domain SAV mechanism between ASes.
 The document does not specify protocol extensions or implementations.
 Its purpose is to provide a conceptual framework and guidance for the development of inter-domain SAV mechanisms, allowing implementers to adapt and implement the architecture based on their specific requirements and network environments.

 ## Requirements Language